Last updated on September 23rd, 2024 at 07:53 am

 Interdependence is a fundamental characteristic of a collectivist society.
 It refers to the reliance and interconnectedness among individuals within the group.

-In such a society, people recognize that their actions and decisions have an impact on others, and they prioritise the well-being of the collective over personal interests.
+In such a society, people recognize that their actions and decisions have an impact on others, and they put the well-being of the collective first over personal interests.

 Interdependence encourages cooperation, collaboration, and a sense of shared responsibility.